-Current research indicates that keyhole surgery to the knee is not effective for pain relief and may lead to faster progression of OA.
+Current research indicates that keyhole surgery to the knee is not effective for relieving pain.
+This type of surgery is not recommended unless your knee locks.

 Pacing

 Planning or pacing your activities or exercise for when you experience less pain can be an effective way to manage OA.
 Talk to an occupational therapist or physiotherapist for more advice or see the Fatigue and arthritis sheet.